-The survey revealed that brand did not appear to play a significant part in purchasing decisions.
-Intriguingly, those with smaller fleet sizes were less interested in brand name than their larger counterparts.
+The survey revealed that brands did not appear to play a significant part in purchasing decisions.
+Intriguingly, those with smaller fleet sizes were less interested in brand names than their larger counterparts.
 This reflects the 1-4 dealer marketplace, where both the price and product can be less brand specific.
 Manufacturing professionals recorded brand as less important than in other industries too, with 67% claiming it is not important.

 Despite this, the top reasons for respondents claiming brands do matter include post-sales support (23%), quality (19%), reputation (19%), and reliability (15%).
-This illustrates how buyers are primarily conscious about the longevity and value of their machines.
+This illustrates how buyers are primarily conscious of the longevity and value of their machines.

 3. Industries are universally looking to emerging technology to address productivity challenges